Emily C. Hewitt

-Emily Clark Hewitt (born May 26, 1944) is an American lawyer and minister who served as a former judge and the chief judge of the United States Court of Federal Claims.
+Emily Clark Hewitt (born May 26, 1944) is an American lawyer and minister who served as a judge and the chief judge of the United States Court of Federal Claims.

 Early life and education

 Hewitt was born in Baltimore, Maryland.
 She graduated from the Roland Park Country School in Baltimore and in 1966, she earned a B.A. from Cornell University.
 She received a Master of Philosophy degree from the Union Theological Seminary of Columbia University in studies focusing on religion and education, and was ordained to the diaconate of the Episcopal Church in 1972.

 Career

 Episcopal church and early career

 Hewitt was one of the Philadelphia Eleven, the first eleven women ordained to the Episcopal priesthood on July 29, 1974.
 Hewitt served from 1973 to 1975 as assistant professor of religion and education at Andover Newton Theological School in Newton Centre, Massachusetts.
 She has also served as lecturer at the Union Theological Seminary and, from 1967 to 1969, as administrator of the Cornell/Hofstra Upward Bound Program at the Union Settlement House in East Harlem.
 She graduated with honors from Harvard Law School in 1978, where she was a member of the Harvard Legal Aid Bureau.
 She also holds a Doctor of Ministry degree from the Chicago Theological Seminary for studies focusing on liberty of conscience.